• Skip to primary navigation

 ➜ Instructions

-1. Before you start making holandský řízek: Heat the oven to 300 °F (150 °C) - patties are baked in the oven after frying to become juicier.
+Step 1: Before you start making ground pork schnitzel, heat the oven to 300°F (150°C)—patties are baked in the oven after frying to become juicier.

-2. Put ground meat, grated cheese, and cold water in a bowl.
+Step 2: Put ground meat, grated cheese, chopped parsley, and cold milk in a bowl.
 Add salt and pepper.
 Mix using your hands; work quickly.
+The mixture needs to stay cold.

-3. Make patties between your palms.
-They should be about ½ inch thick and 5 inches in diameter.
+Step 3: Make patties between your palms.
+They should be about 1 inch (2.5 cm) thick and about 5 inches (13cm) in diameter.

-5. Prepare 2 shallow plates and 1 bowl.
-Put the flour on the first plate and breadcrumbs on the second one.
-Whisk eggs into the bowl with a fork.
+Step 4: Prepare two shallow plates and one bowl.
+Put the flour on the first plate and the breadcrumbs on the second one.
+Whisk the eggs in the bowl using a fork.
+Salt them a bit.

-6. Coat the prepared patties in the following order: 1) flour, 2) beaten eggs, 3) breadcrumbs (see photos in the next paragraph).
+Coat the prepared patties in the following order: 1) flour, 2) beaten eggs, and 3) breadcrumbs (see photos below).

 ➜ Pronunciation

-I recorded a short audio clip on how to pronounce the Czech word "holandský řízek".
+I made a short audio clip of myself saying the Czech word "holandský řízek."

 ➜ Cook’s Tips